 Drug Testing in the Workplace

 Drug abuse costs employers in this country tens of millions of dollars every year.
 The best defense is doing everything in your power to maintain a drug-free workplace.
 The first step is to have a thorough drug-free workplace policy that clearly defines what is and is not acceptable at work.
-It outlines what drugs you test for, what tests you
+It outlines what drugs you test for, what tests you use, when you conduct them, how you do it, and other important details your employees need to know.

 The next step is to find the best drug testing panels for you.
 For instance, when you work with US Drug Test Centers, all of our panels screen for amphetamines.
 We have a wide selection of panels, but if you don't happen to find what you need, simply contact us and we can customize the panel you want.